chikuzen/CombMask/avisynth/readme.txt

 note:

     - CombMask_avx2.dll is compiled with /arch:AVX2.

     - On Avisynth2.6, AVX2 can not to be enabled even if you use CombMask_avx2.dll.

     - On Avisynth+MT, CombMask and MaskedMerge are set as MT_NICE_FILTER automatically.

+    - This plugin's filters require appropriate memory alignments.
+      Thus, if you want to crop the left side of your source clip before these filters, you have to set crop(align=true).

 usage: